Selecting a mixed breed is a great option if you’re not quite sure which type of dog will work for you and your family.

 A Bit About Greyhounds

-Greyhounds make wonderful pets and don’t need as much space as you might think.
+Greyhounds make wonderful pets and don’t need as much space as you think.
 They’re “fully equipped” for racing around the track but actually retire at around 3 years old.

 This leaves their remaining years (a Greyhound’s typical lifespan is up to 12 years) to laze around the house.